-Second Line of Defence: This refers to the bodies that provide challenge and oversight over the activities of the 1st line of defence.
-These include Risk Management, Compliance and Actuarial Functions.
+Second Line of Defence: This refers to the bodies of the Company that provide challenge and oversight over the activities of the first line of defence and include the Risk Management, Actuarial Function, Information Security, Data Privacy and Compliance functions.
+The second line of defence establish policies and guidelines that the business lines should operate within.